-Management Statement Impacts & Risks Avoided ---------------------- -------------------------
+Management Statement Impacts & Risks Avoided

+To ensure equitable, fair and safe social interaction on construction sites Loss of employment opportunities to the region

+Management Actions

-To ensure equitable, fair and safe social interaction on construction sites Loss of employment opportunities to the region Management Actions a.
-It is s for th trongly recommender e construction phase ded that the Con se of the project. tractor make use of local labour as f ar as possible Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Employment records Ad hoc Contractor Ad hoc Audit Once off b.
-Theft and other crime associated with construction sites is not only a concern for surrounding residents, but also the Developer and the Contractor. concern for Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Site records Ad hoc Contractor Ad hoc Audit Once off 7.12 HERITAGE REQUIREMEN TS Manag ement Statemer nt Impacts & Risks Avoided To minimise the impa and maintenance of th in the Project area. cts of development he Project on the h a, operation eritage values Ensure heritage impacts are minimised, and impacts outside of the approved disturbance area are avoided.
-Management Actions a.
-No di sturbance of herita ge values outsid e of the approved disturbance area.
+a.
+It is strongly recommended that the Contractor make use of local labour as far as possible for the construction phase of the project.

+Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Employment records Ad hoc Contractor Ad hoc Audit Once off b.
+Theft and other crime associated with construction sites is not only a concern for surrounding residents, but also the Developer and the Contractor.

+Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Site records Ad hoc Contractor Ad hoc Audit Once off a.
+No disturbance of heritage values outside of the approved disturbance area.

+7.12 HERITAGE REQUIREMENTS

+Management Statement Impacts & Risks Avoided To minimise the impacts of development, operation and maintenance of the Project on the heritage values in the Project area.
+Ensure heritage impacts are minimised, and impacts outside of the approved disturbance area are avoided.

 Method of monitoring implementation Frequency of Monitoring Responsible Party for implementing management action Time period Mechanism for monitoring Compliance Programme for reporting on Compliance Site records Ad hoc Contractor Ad hoc Audit Once off

 - Should any heritage remains of potential cultural value be exposed during excavations, these must be immediately reported to the ECO and the Provincial Heritage Resource Authority of the Western Cape, namely Heritage Western Cape in terms of the national Heritage Resources Act (Act No. 25 of 1999).
-Heritage remains uncovered or disturbed during earthworks may not be disturbed further until the necessary approval has been obtained from Heritage Western Cape. - Should any archaeological remains including (but not limited to) fossil bones, fossil shells, coins, indigenous ceramics, colonial ceramics, marine shell heaps, stone artefacts, bone remains, rock art, rock engravings and any antiquity be discovered during construction, they must be immediately reported to the ECO and Heritage Western Cape and not disturbed further until the necessary approval has been obtained. - Should any human remains be uncovered, they must immediately be reported to the ECO and the HWC archaeologist, who can be contacted on (021) 483 9685.
+Heritage remains uncovered or disturbed during earthworks may not be disturbed further until the necessary approval has been obtained from Heritage Western Cape. - Should any archaeological remains including (but not limited to) fossil bones, fossil shells, coins, indigenous ceramics, colonial ceramics, marine shell heaps, stone artefacts, bone remains, rock art, rock engravings and any antiquity be discovered during construction, they must be immediately reported to the ECO and Heritage Western Cape and not disturbed further until the necessary approval has been obtained.

+Should any human remains be uncovered, they must immediately be reported to the ECO and the HWC archaeologist, who can be contacted on (021) 483 9685.
 Construction in the area must cease immediately and the site may not be disturbed further until the necessary approval has been obtained.